Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Oshawott.md

 ---
 Ability1: Torrent
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME501.png
+BookShinyImageName: HOME501_s.png
 BoxSprite: SRD-BoxSprite-oshawott.png
+DexCategory: Sea Otter Pokemon
+DexDescription: It is only seen close to the sea in a few places in the world.
+Oshawott uses the scalchop on its chest as a tool for multiple purposes and as a weapon to slash and fight.
+It is small but brave and daring.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 5
+  Feet: 1.6
+  Meters: 0.5
 HiddenAbility: Shell Armor
 HomeSprite: SRD-HomeSprite-oshawott.png
 Learnset: '[[SRD-Oshawott-Learnset]]'
 Legendary: 'No'
 Name: Oshawott
 Number: 501
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: oshawott.png
 Type1: Water
 Type2: ''
+Weight:
+  Hectograms: 59
+  Kilograms: 5.9
+  Pounds: 13.0
 ---

 #PokeroleSRD/Pokedex